superlinked/VectorHub/docs/use_cases/recSys-basic.md

     Trump Considering 'Full Pardon' Of Late Boxing Champion Jack Johnson Johnson, the first black heavyweight champion, was arrested for driving his girlfriend across state lines.

-This cold start strategy is one tier of our more general recipe for providing recommendations to particular user-types (where user-type is determined by user activity on the platform):

-- no interactions -> most popular items
-- some interactions -> content-based items
-- more interactions -> collaborative filtering

-Before proceeding to training and testing, we need to split our interactions dataset into a training set and a test set.
+By suggesting Similar Articles, we hope to start moving cold start users to higher levels of platform activity, and expose them to our content-based and interaction-based recommendation approaches.

 ### Train-test split

+Before proceeding to training and testing of our collaborative filtering models, we need to split our interactions dataset into a training set and a test set.

 ```python
 train = interactions.head(20000)